API Reference

 TimeseriesUtilities.tstd — Method

-tstd(x, [dt]; dim=nothing, query=nothing)Calculate the standard deviation of x along the dim dimension, optionally grouped by dt.
+tstd(x, [dt]; dim=nothing)Calculate the standard deviation of x along dimension dim, optionally grouped by dt.

 TimeseriesUtilities.tsubtract — Function